 They likely formed closer to the sun because of their absence of ice.
 This differentiates them from comets which are just balls of frozen ice, water and rocks.

 ASTEROIDS VS METEORS: Asteroids are larger in size from meteors spanning more than one meter in diameter.
 In general, meteors have a diameter of one meter or less.

 Now, we know how they’re different.
 Let’s dig a bit deeper with these rocky, and metal objects.
 Here are 3 facts about asteroids.

-1 The asteroid belt between Jupiter and Mars
+1. The asteroid belt is between Jupiter and Mars

 Think of the asteroids as being smack dab in the middle of a gravity tug-of-war.
 Neither side is winning so asteroids are stuck in between.